PLAYGROUP (PG) Program (18-30 months)

-The Toddler class for ages 2 to 3 years is the first stage of a sequential inquiry-based learning program at Quayside Isle Preparatory School.
-Children in this class learn through free play and hands-on engaging activities.
+The Toddler class for ages 2 to 3 years is the first stage of the four of our Programs.
+Students in this class learn through free play and hands-on engaging activities.
 They will develop motor skills, language, learn to navigate peer relationships, use their imagination, make choices, and grow independent with self –care, with nurturing teachers who encourage exploratory play and communication.

 The Toddler program curriculum at QUIPS is pivoted on Language Development through Language Arts.
 “The more words toddlers hear and the more information available for any individual word the better their brains can begin simultaneously ruling out and putting together word-object associations thus learning what’s what.”
 (Yu and Smith, Early Childhood Research, Indiana University)